rasyidramadhan/Simple-RAG/README.md

 - Flask as the REST API,
 - Qdrant as the vector database,
 - SentenceTransformer for text embedding,
-- OpenAI GPT as the generative model.
+- OpenAI as the generative model.

 Architecture:
 User → Flask API → SentenceTransformer → Qdrant → OpenAI → Response